 As we’ve already explained, it’s not going to be an easy change and it’s certainly not one that will happen overnight.
 But with the right guiding hands behind you and the right amount of ambition, it’s a change that will be more than beneficial - it will be truly transformative!
 And with 71% of businesses anticipating at least 10% growth over the next year as a result of automation, it’s certainly not going to harm your bottom line either.

 As leaders, it’s up to you to guide your employees through this time of change and lay the foundations for a major shift.
 Because the robots are coming, whether we’re prepared for them or not.
-So, let’s treat them not as job usurpers, but as helpful friends ready to take us boldly into the third decade of the 21st century!Posted about 1 year ago
+So, let’s treat them not as job usurpers, but as helpful friends ready to take us boldly into the third decade of the 21st century!Posted over 1 year ago